Dog Hydration Guide: How much water should my dog drink?

 You know water is important and keep the water bowl full but wonder, “Is my dog drinking too much water?” or “Is my dog drinking too little water?”
-Whistle Health, Health & GPS and Health & GPS+ can help.
+Whistle smart devices can help.

 The devices monitor water intake, sending alerts if your dog starts spending more time lapping up cool water or their visits to the water bowl have declined.

 On average, dogs need about one ounce of water for every pound of body weight.
 Your 10-pound Chihuahua will need about 10 ounces of water per day while your 100-pound Irish Wolfhound will need about 100 ounces of water per day but there are several factors that influence how much water dogs drink.